hl7au/au-fhir-core/input/pagecontent/medicine-information.md

     }
     ~~~

-Notes:
-1. Where possible, represent the ingredient strength using the native FHIR element `Medication.ingredient.strength` element as a [Ratio](https://hl7.org/fhir/R4/datatypes.html#Ratio).
-If the strength cannot be represented as a Ratio, it can be represented as [CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept) or [Quantity](https://hl7.org/fhir/R4/datatypes.html#Quantity) using the R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html).

 3. For *non-coded* support for brand name, generic name, manufacturer, item form, item strength (as a whole), and ingredient strength:
     - Non-coded support is provided using the Medication resource
         - brand name = `Medication.extension` [Medication Brand Name extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-brand-name.html)